strathausen/blog/articles/vimify.markdown

 title: 'Vimify - Vim Code Highlighting for Node.js'
+description: 'Would you like to have the power and quality of vim code highlighting available to your node.js project, blog or website?
+Read on.'
 tags: [ node, vim, code, project ]
 date: 'June 16th, 2012'
 sort: 20120616